James S. Snyder: Art career

 Snyder strengthened the Museum's regional and international presence with collection and loan exhibitions in Jerusalem and traveling exhibitions worldwide, extending to North and South America, Europe, and Asia.
 These included: Ai Weiwei: Maybe, Maybe Not (2017); the Museum's 50th Anniversary exhibitions, among them A Brief History of Humankind (2015), featuring 14 pivotal objects from across the Museum's collections from prehistoric times through the present day, complemented by signature works from the Museum's contemporary holdings; James Turrell: Light Spaces (2014); Dress Codes: Revealing the Jewish Wardrobe (2014); Herod the Great: The King’s Final Journey (2013); A World Apart: Glimpses into the Lives of Hasidic Jews (2012); William Kentridge: Five Themes (2011); Looking for Owners and Orphaned Art (2008), two ground-breaking exhibitions on art looted during World War II; and Surrealism and Beyond (2007), which completed major international tours in 2009 and then again in 2014–15.

 In 2017, he became director emeritus and international president for the Museum's worldwide activities.
 In that newly created role, Snyder spearheaded the ongoing development of the Museum's extensive international network of Friends organizations, continuing to build the Museum's relationships with sister institutions and collectors worldwide, and supporting the Museum's leadership in strategic planning, professional staff development, and program planning.

+Public service career

-Snyder was appointed executive chairman of The Jerusalem Foundation on June 1, 2019.
-In this new position, Snyder works closely with the Foundation's international leadership to champion the vision of founder Teddy Kollek, Jerusalem's mayor from 1965 to 1993, to formalize and promote the city's role as an urban model for cross-communal coexistence – across the economic, social, and cultural spectrum and for the mixed community of Jews, Christians, and Muslims who live and work there.
-As a priority, Snyder helps to lead the foundation's master-planning process – engaging with institutional, public, and private sector advisors locally and internationally to foster Jerusalem's ongoing vitality – and also plays a key role in generating philanthropic support for the Foundation's capital and programming initiatives and its operating needs.
+Snyder was appointed executive chairman of The Jerusalem Foundation in 2019.
+In this position, Snyder worked closely with the Foundation's international leadership to champion the vision of founder Teddy Kollek, Jerusalem's mayor from 1965 to 1993, to promote the city as an urban model for cross-communal coexistence.